 The design of the downflow furnace is certified for natural or propane gas and for installation on non-combustible flooring.
 A special combustible floor sub-base is required when installing on a combustible floor.
-Failure to install the sub-base may result in fire, property damage and personal injury.
-The special downflow sub-bases are factory supplied accessories, part number 904165.
+Failure to install the subbase may result in fire, property damage and personal injury.
+The special downflow subbases are factory supplied accessories, part numbers 902974, 902677, 904108 and 904165.
+Part #904165 is an adjustable sub-base kit and it can be used on all cabinet sizes.
 When the furnace is installed on a factory or site-built cased air conditioning coil, the sub-base is not necessary.
 However, the plenum attached to the coil casing must be installed such that its surfaces are at least 1" from combustible construction.